-Essentially it’s rosemary chicken that is seared and then baked in a homemade tomato sauce that is made all in the same pan!
+Essentially it’s rosemary chicken that I sear and then bake in a homemade tomato sauce.
+You can make it all in the same pan!
 That’s right – sauce and chicken all in the same pan!

 It’s healthy, hearty and, when served with a generous sprinkling of Parmesan cheese, it’s about as comforting as it gets.

-The combination of searing the chicken and then baking it locks in the moisture and it will produce tender, juicy chicken breasts every single time.
+The combination of searing the chicken and then baking it locks in the moisture.
+It will produce tender, juicy chicken breasts every single time.